vancastle/vancastle/README.md

 ## Hi there 👋

-I'm Martin 😄
+My name is Martin 😄
-I'm french paraguayan.
+I'm french-paraguayan and I live in Paris.

 ## About me

 🌱 I'm currently learning Web Dev @ Le Wagon 🚃
+🔭 I'm currently working on this page
+🏎 I'm interested in Formula 1, Football and PC Games like LoL, WoW and Warframe.

 <!--
 **vancastle/vancastle** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.